hieuvp/learning-automation-tools/getting-started-with-ansible/declaring-desired-state-with-playbooks/README.md

 > A host is simply a remote machine that Ansible manages.
 > They can have individual variables assigned to them,
 > and can also be organized in groups.
-> All hosts have a name they can be reached at (which is either an IP address or a domain name) and,
+> All hosts have a name they can be reached at
+> (which is either an IP address, or a domain name)
-> optionally, a port number, if they are not to be accessed on the default SSH port.
+> and, optionally, a port number,
+> if they are not to be accessed on the default SSH port.

 ### Task